Skip to main content

 Wear gloves

 If you get a rash after putting up your tree, you’re probably allergic to poison ivy or terpenes.
-You can wear gloves while setting up your tree to stop these chemicals from coming in contact with your skin and causing an allergic reaction.
+Wearing gloves while setting up your tree can stop these chemicals from touching your skin and causing an allergic reaction.
 You should also wear long sleeves, pants, and socks.
-Make sure to wash all your clothing after putting up your tree because these chemicals can get onto your clothes and then your skin.
-Avoid touching your face while setting up your tree.

 Decorate wisely

-Stick to ornaments and tree decor that won’t trigger your allergies.
+Choose ornaments and tree decor that won’t trigger your allergies.
 Avoid sprays, aerosols, and other products that create fumes or fragrance.

 Frequently asked questions

 You may continue to have an allergic reaction until you get rid of the allergens that are causing it.
-If you develop a rash, it will likely go away in a few days as long as you don’t touch the tree again.
+If you develop a rash, it will likely go away in a few days as long as you avoid touching the tree again.
 You can reduce your risk by spraying down your tree before bringing it inside.
 But if you consistently get Christmas tree allergies, you may need to switch to an artificial tree.

 The bottom line